 “I’M GOING TO tell you a secret.
 It’s something almost no one in my professional life knows.
 I’m dyslexic.”

-Lisa Wood Shapiro is a prolific writer and Emmy Award-winning filmmaker who recently opened her latest article in Wired with her dyslexia ‘confession’!
+Lisa Wood Shapiro is a prolific writer and Emmy Award-winning filmmaker who opened her article in Wired with her dyslexia ‘confession’!

 “Given that knowledge, my chosen career—writer—might seem odd.
 But while I was cursed with poor spelling skills, I’ve always been drawn to storytelling.
 The career-planning report that accompanied the aptitude test I took at 13 even tried to dissuade me from a “literary” career, but even back then I had enough bravado to overrule that piece of computer-generated advice.”